Rangers vs. Orioles Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a 15-game hitting streak in this matchup.
-In his last 10 games he is hitting .326 with three doubles, two triples, a home run, a walk and six RBI.
+- Semien will look for his 17th straight game with a hit in this contest.
+In his last 10 games he is batting .304 with three doubles, two triples, a home run, a walk and eight RBI.

 Semien Recent Games